 Located on the third-largest island in the Philippines, the area around the wrecks has rock formation which is an excellent site for snorkeling, diving, and other underwater activities.
 Dive sites around Coron include multiple different reef dive sites and ‘Günter´s Cave’, also known as Cathedral Cave because, during a certain time of the day, the sun throws a beam of light through a hole in the cave ceiling, illuminating the inside.

 Situated in the Uttara Kannada district of Karnataka in India, Yana is famous for two massive rock outcrops which are composed of solid black, crystalline Karst limestone.
 The place is also considered a biodiversity hotspot in the Sahyadri hill range.

 14. White Desert, Egypt

-Also known as Sahara el Beyda, the mesmerising White Desert is located in the town of Farafra in western Egypt.
-It features large tracts of chalk rock that covers the ground, some of which has been shaped into unbelievable formations by sandstorms.
+Also known as Sahara el Beyda, the mesmerizing White Desert is located in the town of Farafra in western Egypt.
+It features large tracts of chalk rock that covers the ground, some of which have been shaped into unbelievable formations by sandstorms.

 15. Externsteine, Germany

 A distinctive rock formation located in the district of Lippe in Germany, it consists of several tall, narrow columns of rock which rise abruptly from the surrounding wooded hills.
 The site remains of high archaeological interest and a source of controversy.